THINGS TO CONSIDER BEFORE FOSTERING

 - Will you make every effort to increase understanding of, and respect for, the religious, racial and cultural heritage, and sexual orientation and gender identity of a child and their family?

-- Is the community in which you reside culturally diverse?
+- Is your community culturally diverse?
 What resources are available in your community to help support children from diverse backgrounds?
-Are you willing to identify your own “inherent racial bias?
-Begin to read books about how people of color are portrayed along racial, ethnic, gender, and socioeconomic lines.
+Are you willing to identify your own inherent racial bias?
+Are you willing to read books to increase your cultural competence?

 - Do you have friends or family of different races and cultures?